nekinenadd/eCommerce-drf-django/README.md

 ## Django REST Framework E-Commerce Project
 Welcome to the Django REST Framework E-Commerce Project!

 This project is a fully functional e-commerce website built using Django and Django REST Framework.
+It provides a comprehensive API for managing :
+- products
+- orders
+- user authentication
-It provides a comprehensive API for managing products, orders, and user authentication, allowing you to create your own e-commerce platform.
+- allowing you to create your own e-commerce platform.

 ## Features
 -  User registration and authentication